-- (1) An application for resource consent for a controlled activity listed in Tables I334.4.1, and I334.4.3 Activity table above will be considered without public or limited notification or the need to obtain written approval from affected parties unless the Council decides that special circumstances exist under s95A(4) of the Resource Management Act 1991. - (2) Any other application for resource consent for an activity listed in Tables I334.4.1, I334.4.2 and I334.4.3 Activity table which is not listed in Standard I334.5(1) above will be subject to the normal tests for notification under the relevant sections of the Resource Management Act 1991.

-(3) When deciding who is an affected person in relation to any activity for the purposes of section 95E of the Resource Management Act 1991 the Council will give specific consideration to those persons listed in Rule C1.13(4).
+- (1) An application for resource consent for a controlled activity listed in Tables I334.4.1, I334.4.3, and I334.4.4 above will be considered without public or limited notification or the need to obtain written approval from affected parties unless the Council decides that special circumstances exist under section 95A(9) of the Resource Management Act 1991. - (1A) Any application for resource consent for new buildings or additions to existing buildings in Sub-precinct A that increase the building footprint by more than 20 per cent or 200m2 GFA (whichever is the lesser) that are located within 10m of the eastern boundary of the Sub-precinct will be considered without public or limited notification or the need to obtain the written approval from affected parties unless the Council decides that special circumstances exist under section 95A(4) of the Resource Management Act 1991. - (2) Any other application for resource consent for an activity listed in Tables I334.4.1, I334.4.2, I334.4.3, and I334.4.4 which is not listed in Standard I334.5(1) above will be subject to the normal tests for notification under the relevant sections of the Resource Management Act 1991. - (3) When deciding who is an affected person in relation to any activity for the purposes of section 95E of the Resource Management Act 1991 the Council will give specific consideration to those persons listed in Rule C1.13(4).

-1334.6.
+I334.6.
 Standards